 The University of Warwick has a large number of international students and here within the School of Life Sciences we warmly welcome your application.
 We are a diverse department with students and staff from all over the world studying and working together.

 Warwick is a Russell Group University ranked as one of the world’s top 100 universities in 2018’s Times Higher Education (THE) World Reputation Rankings.
 The 2018 QS World Rankings place us at 10th in the UK and 54th in the world.
 Warwick is ranked 4th in Europe in the new Times Higher Education (THE) Europe Teaching Rankings 2018 and is the 3rd placed University in Europe offering Biological Sciences.

-In February 2017 we were named as one of the world’s most international universities by the THE (Times Higher Education).
+In March 2018 we were named as one of the world’s top 20 most international universities by the THE (Times Higher Education).
 Recognised for our international outlook, research influence and global academic reputation, Warwick is ranked 19th in the world and 7th in the UK.
 An international approach to higher education has been at the centre of the University of Warwick since its inception.

 All Life Sciences courses are accredited by the Royal Society of Biology who follow an independent and rigorous assessment to ensure that a degree contains a solid academic foundation in biological knowledge and key skills and prepares graduates to address the needs of employers.

 In the QS Best Student Cities 2018 rankings, Coventry was ranked 44th in the world and 5th in the UK.

 Life Sciences facilities are excellent with well equipped teaching laboratories, lecture theatres and smaller seminar rooms.
 We have both an Interactive Computational Learning (ICL) suite and the BioMed Grid for independent and group study.